Top 10 Checklist for New Students

 8. Student parking, bus passes and peggo

 Red River College’s Parking Services manages student parking lots at the Notre Dame Campus, Portage Campus and Stevenson Campus.
-Various parkades and parking lots are available for the Exchange District Campus.
+Various parkades and parking lots are available around the Exchange District Campus.

-Student parking: Students requiring parking at the Notre Dame Campus between 7:00am and midnight Monday to Thursday and 7:00am and 5:00pm Fridays must purchase a parking permit from the Student Service Centre.
-Student parking is sold on a first-come, first-served basis and can be purchased monthly or for multiple months at a time.
+Student parking: Students requiring parking at the Notre Dame Campus between 7:00am and midnight Monday to Thursday and 7:00am and 5:00pm Fridays must purchase a parking permit.
+Student parking can be purchased monthly or for multiple months at a time.

 9. Health and dental opt-out